-- A student who has completed all coursework but for his/her thesis or dissertation can apply for either part-time or full-time pre-completion OPT
+- A student who has completed all coursework except for their thesis or dissertation, can apply for either part-time or full-time Pre-completion OPT.

-The student’s program end date usually determines whether he/she requests Pre- or Post-Completion OPT.
+The student’s program end date usually determines whether they request Pre- or Post-Completion OPT.
 Pre-Completion OPT is authorized before the student’s program end date.
 Post-Completion OPT is authorized after the student’s program end date.

 Students are eligible for a total of 12 month’s full-time OPT for each degree level completed.
 Both Pre- and Post-Completion OPT are counted against this 12 month total.
 Part-time OPT is deducted from the 12 month total at the rate of one-half the full-time rate.

 OPT Application Procedure

 - Make an appointment with an advisor and bring the following to the OIA:

 - A recommendation letter from the student’s academic advisor or department chairperson (a sample letter can be found in the OPT application packet available in the OIA).

 - USCIS Form I-765 completed; indicating (c)(3)(A) in item 16.

 - Photocopies of current and previous I-20s.